Published On: Apr 11 2013 06:22:16 PM EDTUpdated On: Apr 15 2015 02:00:00 AM EDT

 1958: The first Major League Baseball game on the West Coast takes place, with the newly relocated San Francisco Giants and Los Angeles Dodgers squaring off at Seals Stadium in San Francisco.
 The former New York Giants beat the former Brooklyn Dodgers 8-0.

-1955: McDonald's dates its founding to the opening on this day of a franchised restaurant by Ray Kroc in Des Plaines, Ill.
+1955: McDonald's dates its founding to the opening on this day of a franchised restaurant by Ray Kroc in Des Plaines, Illinois.
 The restaurant was actually the ninth McDonald's overall, with the first opening in 1940.
 Kroc subsequently purchased the chain from the McDonald brothers and oversaw its worldwide growth.

 1953: Charlie Chaplin surrenders his U.S. re-entry permit rather than face proceedings by the U.S. Justice Department.
 Chaplin was accused of sympathizing with Communist groups.
 Chaplin, who had left the country to premiere his film "Limelight" in his hometown of London, would settle permanently in Switzerland and not make a return visit to America until 1972.

 1952: The maiden flight of the B-52 Stratofortress takes place.
 The long-range, subsonic, jet-powered strategic bomber was built to carry nuclear weapons for Cold War-era deterrence missions, but has dropped only conventional munitions in combat.

 1947: Jackie Robinson starts at first base for the Brooklyn Dodgers at Ebbets Field, breaking baseball's color line.
 Although he failed to get a base hit, he walked and scored a run in the Dodgers' 5-3 victory.